 - The labels and values for the monitored resource included in the log entry that triggered the alerting policy.
 This information can help you identify the specific monitored resource that caused the incident.
 These labels are also reported in the Message string.

 - Any user-specified labels and values that you defined on the alerting policy.
 You can use these labels for organizing and identifying alerting policies.
+Labels associated with a policy are listed in the Policy Labels section, while labels defined as part of a condition are listed in the Metric labels section.
+For example usage, see Add severity levels to an alerting policy.

 The Incidents details page also provides tools for investigating the incident: